140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Horizonwalkers

-Explorers dedicated to pushing the boundaries of known space, always heading toward the unknown regions beyond the galactic rim.
+Explorers who keep expanding the edges of known space, always heading toward the unknown regions beyond the galactic rim.

 Codestriders